Toward Long-Term and Archivable Reproducibility: Longevity of existing tools

-Generally, pre-built binary files (like Docker images) are large and expensive to maintain and archive.
-Because of this, in October 2020 Docker Hub (where many workflows are archived) \href{https://www.docker.com/blog/docker-hub-image-retention-policy-delayed-and-subscription-updates}{announced} that inactive images (more than 6 months) will be deleted in free accounts from mid 2021.
+Generally, prebuilt binary files (like Docker images) are large and expensive to maintain, distribute, and archive.
+Because of this, in October 2020, Docker Hub (where many workflows are archived) announced\footnote{\inlinecode{\href{https://www.docker.com/blog/docker-hub-image-retention-policy-delayed-and-subscription-updates}{https://www.docker.com/blog/docker-hub-image-retention}\\\href{https://www.docker.com/blog/docker-hub-image-retention-policy-delayed-and-subscription-updates}{-policy-delayed-and-subscription-updates}}} a new consumpiton-based payment model.
 Furthermore, Docker requires root permissions, and only supports recent (LTS) versions of the host kernel.
-Hence older Docker images may not be executable (their longevity is determined by the host kernel, typically a decade).
+Hence older Docker images may not be executable: their longevity is determined by OS kernels, typically a decade.

-Once the host OS is ready, PMs are used to install the software or environment.
-Usually the OS's PM, such as `\inlinecode{apt}' or `\inlinecode{yum}', is used first and higher-level software are built with generic PMs.
-The former has the same longevity as the OS, while some of the latter (such as Conda and Spack) are written in high-level languages like Python, so the PM itself depends on the host's Python installation with a typical longevity of a few years.
-Nix and GNU Guix produce bit-wise identical programs with considerably better longevity; that of their supported CPU architectures.
+Once the host OS is ready, package managers (PMs) are used to install the software or environment.
+Usually the PM of the OS, such as `\inlinecode{apt}' or `\inlinecode{yum}', is used first and higher-level software are built with generic PMs.
+The former has the same longevity as the OS while some of the latter (such as Conda and Spack) are written in high-level languages like Python; so, the PM itself depends on the host's Python installation with a typical longevity of a few years.
+Nix and GNU Guix produce bitwise identical programs with considerably better longevity; that of their supported CPU architectures.
 However, they need root permissions and are primarily targeted at the Linux kernel.
-Generally, in all the package managers, the exact version of each software (and its dependencies) is not precisely identified by default, although an advanced user can indeed fix them.
+Generally, in all the PMs, the exact version of each software (and its dependencies) is not precisely identified by default, although an advanced user can, indeed, fix them.
 Unless precise version identifiers of \emph{every software package} are stored by project authors, a third-party PM will use the most recent version.
 Furthermore, because third-party PMs introduce their own language, framework, and version history (the PM itself may evolve) and are maintained by an external team, they increase a project's complexity.